blacktop/ipsw/www/docs/guides/extract.md

              -v `pwd` :/data \
              blacktop/ipsw -V extract --dyld iPhone11_2_12.4.1_16G102_Restore.ipsw
 ```

+## All these commands can also be ran on remote IPSWs/OTAs

+Via the power of `partialzip`

 ### Extract all files matching a user-specified regex pattern from remote IPSW or OTA zip